 Unhidden’s Adaptive Fashion Is Heading To London Fashion Week

-- Unhidden aims to serve the 1 billion people globally who have a disability (which is 15% of the world’s population, by the way).
+- Unhidden aims to serve the 1 billion people globally who have a disability (which is 15% of the world’s population),

 The show will feature over 30 models – all of whom live with a disability, a chronic condition, or a visible difference.
 The event is sponsored by Kurt Geiger London, SIC, Kiss and Make Up, The Seam, and Universal Inclusion.

 Unhidden’s founder and designer Victoria Jenkins is a disabled woman with 15 years in the industry, who’s worked for brands such as AllSaints, Victoria Beckham, and Me+Em.
-Victoria was diagnosed with multiple gastrointestinal conditions after life saving surgery in 2012, resulting in chronic pain, and a reduced mobility.
+Victoria was diagnosed with multiple gastrointestinal conditions after life-saving surgery in 2012, resulting in chronic pain – and a reduced mobility.

-During a conversation at one of her hospital stays in 2016, Victoria discovered a huge gap in the market for fashionable adaptive wear that would help the millions of disabled people in the UK (and globally) to retain their dignity, and their sense of style.
+During a conversation at one of her hospital stays in 2016, Victoria discovered a huge gap in the market for fashionable adaptive wear, that would help the millions of disabled people in the UK (and globally) to retain their dignity, and their sense of style.

-“After years of development and research into adaptive design, being able to finally produce a runway show, and work with a household brand like Kurt Geiger London as well as well known disability advocates and models like Essie Dennie, Lucy Dawson, Isaac Harvey MBE, Josh Wintersgill, and Shani Dhanda – is a dream come true,” said Victoria.
+“After years of development and research into adaptive design, being able to finally produce a runway show, and work with a household brand like Kurt Geiger London, as well as well known disability advocates and models like Essie Dennie, Lucy Dawson, Isaac Harvey MBE, Josh Wintersgill, and Shani Dhanda – is a dream come true,” said Victoria.

 “The time for true inclusion is now.
-I am so excited to see the industry begin to embrace the disabled and chronic sick community, and I’m equally excited to launch our kids adaptive range soon too.
+I am so excited to see the industry begin to embrace the disabled and chronic sick community, and I’m equally excited to launch our kids adaptive range, too.
 Not being able to dress the same as your friends, especially as children – is heartbreaking.
 I will not stand by and allow it to continue,” added Victoria.

 “Unhidden’s raison d’etre is not only inspiring, but it’s also necessary.
 People with disabilities are too often excluded from the fashion sphere, and it’s essential that we all join forces to help change this,” said Rebecca Farrar-Hockley (Kurt Geiger’s Chief Creative Officer).

-“We are so excited to be partnering with Unhidden this London Fashion Week.
+“We are so excited to be partnering with Unhidden at London Fashion Week.
 Our clothes are made with comfort in mind, and we aim for as many people to be able to wear them as possible, but by going a step further by partnering with Unhidden – allows them to be altered, so that they’re really built for people with disabilities,” said Lucy and Yak‘s Lucy Greenwood.

 “I am so excited to be partnering up with Unhidden for London Fashion Week 2023.
 It has been a dream that I thought would never come to light, but here we are, and I am so excited for you all to see the work that we have come up with together,” said Will Perry, the Paralympian.

 “I am so proud to have worked with Unhidden to create fashion for individuals with dwarfism.
-For so long, it has been so hard and expensive to find the right clothes, and I hope that this will bring us one step closer to a reality of comfortable and accessible clothes for people with dwarfism,” added Will.
+For so long, it has been so hard and so expensive to find the right clothes, and I hope that this will bring us one step closer to a reality of comfortable and accessible clothes for people with dwarfism,” added Will.

 Unhidden has won multiple awards, and they’ve appeared all over the media.